nuclex-shared-cpp/Nuclex.Support.Native/Documents/Documentation-UnicodeHelper.md

 -------------------

-There's a popular C++ library called utfcpp by Nemanja Trifunovic (and earlier versions of this library even used it) which is popular for this task: UTFcpp.
+There's a popular C++ library called utfcpp by Nemanja Trifunovic (and earlier versions of Nuclex.Support.Native even used it) which is popular for this task:

 [Original Presentation of the UTFcpp header](https://www.codeproject.com/Articles/14637/UTF-8-With-C-in-a-Portable-Way)

 [Current home of UTFcpp on GitHub](https://github.com/nemtrif/utfcpp)

-This header is a subset of that functionality, designed with a firmer, more C-styled interface.
-I wrote it at a time when UTFcpp used `uint32_t` to store UTF-32 code points (`char32_t` was introduced with C++11) and when I felt that a fixed, flat C-style API makes it easier to grok the low-level parts of my code where off-by-1 errors mean segfaults.
+The `UnicodeHelper` in Nuclex.Support.Native goes for a firmer, more C-styled interface to tackle the issue.
+When dealing with UTF-8 on the byte/character level, my code is usually low-level - loops and checks - where I find that this harmonizes better with the usage patterns present there.
+Other than that, there is a lot of overlap with UTFcpp and UTFcpp is more feature-rich.

 Unicode Crash Course